Step-based checkpointing with high-level algorithmic differentiation: Introduction

+When applying high-level algorithmic differentiation using the Unified Form Language, the symbolic representation of the forward allows non-linear dependencies to be identified.
+In this article this extra information is used to allow checkpointing schedules, which distinguish between forward restart data and non-linear dependency data, to be applied more generally, and in particular to be applied to models not making use of Runge-Kutta schemes, and to be applied even if the forward has arbitrary deviations from an otherwise regular repeating structure.

 The revolve algorithm of \citet{griewank2000} is applied to high-level algorithmic differentiation with automated code generation in \citet{farrell2013} and \citet{maddison2019}.
-In this article a more general checkpointing schedule structure, for use with a high-level approach, is described.
-The schedule explicitly incorporates the buffering of data in an ``intermediate storage'', ensuring that forward variables can be defined and computed by the forward before storage in a checkpoint.
-The schedule further distinguishes between storage of forward restart and non-linear dependency data.
+In this article a more general checkpointing schedule structure is described.
+The schedule explicitly incorporates the buffering of data in an ``intermediate storage'', so that that forward variables can be identified and computed by the forward as the calculation progresses, before later being stored in a checkpoint.
+This is an explicit form of checkpoint deferment -- previously used in \citet{maddison2019} -- and allows step-based checkpointing to be applied while also constructing the record of forward operations dynamically at runtime.
 The new schedule structure is sufficiently flexible to be applied to a number of existing approaches, including the revolve algorithm, the multistage approach of \citet{stumm2009}, the two-level mixed periodic/binomial approach described in \citet{pringle2016} and in the supporting information for \citet{goldberg2020}, and H-Revolve schedules \citep{herrmann2020}.
+The schedule further distinguishes between storage of forward restart data and storage of non-linear dependency data, allowing for the definition of schedules which make use of the difference between these two sets of dependencies, and which use of this difference for improved performance.

 This article principally focuses on the application of checkpointing for adjoint calculations associated with models written using the Unified Form Language -- particularly FEniCS \citep{logg2012,alnaes2015} and Firedrake \citep{rathgeber2016}.
-The described approaches are implemented in Python in the \tlmadjoint{} library, and can be applied to any model compatible with \tlmadjoint{}, without further modification of code beyond the definition of forward steps and the schedule.
+The described approaches are implemented in Python in the \tlmadjoint{} library, and can be applied to any model which can be differentiated using \tlmadjoint{}, without further modification of code beyond the definition of forward steps and the schedule.
+The library \checkpointschedules{} has recently been developed using code from \tlmadjoint{}, and defines checkpointing schedules using an alternative set of schedule operations \citep{dolci2024}.